MicrosoftDocs/azure-aks-docs/articles/aks/use-network-policies.md

 Installing Azure Network Policy Manager or Calico on existing AKS clusters is also supported.
 > [!WARNING]
 > The upgrade process triggers each node pool to be re-imaged simultaneously.
 Upgrading each node pool separately isn't supported.
-> Within each nodepool, nodes are re-imaged following the same process as in a standard Kubernetes version upgrade operation whereby buffer nodes are temporarily added to minimize disruption to running applications while the node re-imaging process is ongoing.
+> Within each node pool, nodes are re-imaged following the same process as in a standard Kubernetes version upgrade operation whereby buffer nodes are temporarily added to minimize disruption to running applications while the node re-imaging process is ongoing.
 Therefore any disruptions that may occur are similar to what you would expect during a node image upgrade or [Kubernetes version upgrade](./upgrade-cluster.md) operation.

 Example command to install Azure Network Policy Manager:
 ```azurecli